EliahKagan/NuHello/README.md

 However, __when you are experimenting with making and locally deploying NuGet packages__, you may create, locally deploy, and then use projects that depend on those packages.
-In this case, if you deploy a newer &ldquo;version&rdquo; of the package to your local package source&mdash;something you&rsquo;d never do with a remote source, or even a local one that another developer was using (such as over a network share)&mdash;the cached version may continue to be used.
+In this case, if you deploy a newer &ldquo;version&rdquo; of the package that has the exact same version number to your local package source&mdash;something you&rsquo;d never do with a remote source, or even a local one that another developer was using (such as over a network share)&mdash;the cached version may continue to be used.

 You can avoid this by removing it from your local cache.
 The easiest way to do this is just to clear your cache entirely.
 Usually this is no problem because running a restore in a project, which is usually done automatically when needed, will cause any missing packages to be retrieved again.

-Please note that this doesn&rsquo;t just locally cached packages from local NuGet package sources, but also locally cached packages from remote NuGet package sources such as [nuget.org](https://www.nuget.org/):
+Please note that this doesn&rsquo;t just clear locally cached packages from local NuGet package sources, but also locally cached packages from remote NuGet package sources such as [nuget.org](https://www.nuget.org/):